 Intensive In-Home - Arkansas implemented Intensive In-Home Services in February 2019.
 This is a pilot program in 37 counties.
-Arkansas identified a gap in its service array, for families that needed intensive services for longer than four to six weeks to help them achieve stability and maintain gains.
-Arkansas wanted a program that was similar to its Intensive Family Services, but in addition to crisis intervention, provided longer-term support to help families achieve the necessary skills and social support network to maintain long-term stabilization.
-Arkansas put out an RFQ with the parameters that needed to be met including length of service and expected outcomes, but requested the providers propose the evidence-based intervention used to deliver the service.
+Arkansas identified a gap in our service array, for families that needed intensive services for longer than four to six weeks to help them achieve stability and maintain gains.
+Arkansas wanted a program that was similar to our Intensive Family Services, but in addition to crisis intervention, provided longer-term support to help families achieve the necessary skills and social support network to maintain long-term stabilization.
+Arkansas put out an RFQ with the parameters that needed to

+&lt;sup>4 For a complete list of NPP Publications: NurturingProgramResearch.com be met including length of service and expected outcomes, but requested the providers propose the evidence-based intervention used to deliver the service.
 Arkansas chose three different providers that presented different intervention models.
 Below are the interventions (additional information on Intensive In-Home Services can also be found in Arkansas's 2020-2024 Child and Family Services Plan Goal 2, Strategy 4.
 For a family to be eligible for Intensive In-Home Services they must have an open in-home case where at least one child is a candidate for foster care or an open foster care case where intensive services is needed for reunification to be successful.
 While not the target population, any of the Intensive In-Home programs may be appropriate for a parenting foster youth, if their needs cannot be met by NFA or SafeCare once available.